Versatile Video Representation via Feed-Forward 2D Gaussian Splatting Tokenization: Related Works

 Subsequent work has extended 2DGS to video processing~\cite{liu2025d2gv, wang2025gsvc, Lee_2025_CVPR, bond2025gaussianvideo, sun2024splatter}.
 These methods generally follow a high-level design inspired by deformable 3DGS~\cite{Wu_2024_CVPR}, in which the dynamic video content is disentangled into a canonical 2DGS representation and a corresponding 2D deformation field, which are then stored in light-weight data structure (\eg, MLPs).
 For example, Lee~\etal~\cite{Lee_2025_CVPR} introduced a multi-plane spatio-temporal representation combined with a lightweight decoder to capture and reconstruct deformable information.
 Nevertheless, such methods are not directly applicable as video tokenizers, as they rely on per-video optimization.
 Consequently, they suffer from limited generalizability and cannot be applied to unseen videos without costly re-optimization.
 Also, this per-sample retraining process is computationally expensive, making such methods impractical for real-time applications.

-Our work is inspired by a few recent feedforward 3DGS and 2DGS approaches~\cite{huang2024gaussian, dong2025gaussiantoken} generating Gaussian primitives in a purely feedforward manner.
-However, they are restricted to 3D scenes or static 2D images, and their applicability to video processing remains largely unexplored.
-To the best of our knowledge, our proposed GVT is the first feedforward 2DGS-based method specifically designed for video tokenization.
+Our work is inspired by recent approaches that generate 2D or 3D Gaussian primitives in a feed-forward manner~\cite{huang2024gaussian, dong2025gaussiantoken, zhang2025gpstoken}.
+However, they are primarily tailored to 3D scenes or static 2D images, and their applicability to 2D video remains largely unexplored.
+To the best of our knowledge, the proposed GVT constitutes the first feed-forward 2DGS-based framework designed for video tokenization.